masyamandev/Showwin-script/README.md

 0x04400010  0 Navigator.Firefox        masyamandev-UX360CA Options - Mozilla Firefox
 0x044002b9  0 Navigator.Firefox        masyamandev-UX360CA Ubuntu Start Page - Mozilla Firefox
 ```
 By default window with smaller window id will be used.
-However there is additional functionality.
-If current active window fits window name regex, then active window id is stored and this window will be switched to by pressing hot key.
+This window id is stored and will be used to switch to the same window unless it's closed.
-To detach window id from hot key command *showwinDetach* is used.
-It unassign window id from last used hot key.
-After using this script another window can be attached to hot key.
-It's recommended to bind this script to some hot key, e.g. *Alt+Backspace*.
+It's possible to attach another matching window to the same hot key.
+To do it hot key command *showwinDetach* should be called before pressing the hot key.
+It will unassign window id from a hot key and assign active window.
+It's recommended to bind script *showwinDetach* to some hot key, e.g. *Alt+Backspace*.

 Here is an example of usage of setup above:
 1. Assuming that no Firefox application is run at the moment.
 2. Pressing hot key *Alt+F* will open new Firefox window.
 3. While working with other applications pressing *Alt+F* will switch to Firefox.
-4. If second window of Firefox is open, then make one Firefox window active and press *Alt+F*.
-This will save current window id and switch to it by further pressing *Alt+F*.
+4. If second window of Firefox is open, pressing *Alt+F* will activate first window of Firefox.
-5. Now by pressing *Alt+F* will be opened Firefox window selected on previous step.
-6. To assign another Firefox window to hot key *Alt+F* previously attached window should be detached using script *showwinDetach* or closed.
+5. To assign another Firefox window to hot key *Alt+F* you have to activate 2nd window, press *Alt+Backspace* and then *Alt+F*.
-7. To detach window form hot key it should be activated by pressing hot key *Alt+P* and detached *Alt+Backspace*.
-8. Another window can be attached to hot key the same way as described on step 4.
+6. Pressing hot key *Alt+F* will open 2nd Firefox window.

 ## Use case 3: customizable attaching
 It's possible to bind special hot keys which will be assignable to any window.
 To do this hot key should be bind to script *showwin* without second *$OPEN_WINDOW_COMMAND* argument.
 In this case parameter *$WINDOW_NAME* will work as hot key identifier.
 Here is an example of binding customizable hot keys: